The Curse of Apathy: Sources and Solutions

-What, exactly, is apathy anyway?
+What, exactly, is apathy?
 In a sense, it’s something like falling in love.
 You can describe it all you want, but until you’ve experienced it, you can only guess at what it feels like.
 Paradoxically, what makes the feeling of apathy unique is that it’s essentially the feeling of not feeling.
-And doubtless, it’s something that at some point in your existence you’ve encountered.
-We all have.
-For whenever you feel that something vital is missing from your life, yet lack the motivation or drive to pursue it, you’re afflicted with this curiously “emotionless” emotion.
+It’s something that at some point in your existence you’ve encountered.
+Whenever you feel that something vital is missing from your life, yet lack the drive to pursue it, you’re afflicted with this curiously “emotionless” emotion.

 Through much psychological research, it’s now accepted science that you must experience feelings about something if you’re to take personally meaningful action on it.
 And without any compelling emotion to direct your behavior—and apathy literally means “without feeling”—you just aren’t sufficiently stimulated to do much of anything.

-True, apathy is a feeling—though, like going numb, it’s one so muted or held with such unrecognizable tension that you may not feel it at all.
+True, apathy is a feeling.
 But it’s also an attitude.
 And sadly, that attitude is one of indifference . . . unconcern . . . unresponsiveness . . . detachment . . . and dispassion.
 Such an attitude saps you of so much energy that you feel lethargic, listless, and enervated—almost too “paralyzed” to act—and certainly without the will to do so.
 Which is why apathetic individuals are easily identified by their very passivity.
-De-motivated and lacking enthusiasm, their interest in confronting life’s challenges is seriously compromised.
+Their interest in confronting life’s challenges is seriously compromised.
 They just don’t care enough.
 And frankly, they don’t care that they don’t care.

 Where Apathy Comes From—and What It Looks Like in (In)action

 But independent of etiology, the ultimate consequence of all these conditions—and others, too—are pretty much the same.
 That is, for all who suffer from apathy, what’s lost is the fundamental hope that personal happiness or fulfillment is possible.
 Either they’ve ceased to believe in the intrinsic value of the goals they’d earlier set for themselves, or they’ve lost faith in their ability to achieve these goals.
 So they can’t think of anything worth striving for.
-As a result the raw mental, physical, or emotional energy for accomplishing what in the past may have been valued by them disappears.
-It’s lost, and no- where to be found.
-Additionally, although feelings of depression frequently go hand-in-hand with apathy (and at times are almost indistinguishable from it), it should be noted that apathy can sometimes occur all by itself.
+As a result the raw mental, physical, or emotional energy for accomplishing what in the past may have been valued disappears.
+Although feelings of depression frequently go hand-in-hand with apathy (and at times are almost indistinguishable from it), it should be noted that apathy can sometimes occur by itself.

-Here are a few things that might lead to apathy.
-See whether you can relate to any of them:
+Here are a few things that might lead to apathy:

 - Have you been having negative thoughts about yourself, or your prospects?
 Are you afraid to act for fear that you might fail? be rejected? confirm—once and for all—that you’re inferior, incompetent, inadequate, worthless?
-Or is it possible that not that long ago you actually did experience some failure or rejection—and because of old, never rectified defeatist “programming,” you haven’t been able to rebound from it?
+Or is it possible that not that long ago you actually did experience some failure or rejection—and haven’t been able to rebound from it?

 - Did something recently happen to you, or someone you deeply care about, that has left you not simply disappointed but demoralized, pessimistic—or downright hopeless?
 For that matter, have any local, or perhaps global, events left you feeling cynical, as though whatever you might attempt to do to change things couldn’t possibly make the slightest difference?

 - Have you become so bored, or worn down, by tedious daily routines that it seems there’s nothing to look forward to?
-Without quite realizing it, is there something inside you that’s simply given up on creating a more joyful, gratifying future for yourself?
+Is there something inside you that’s simply given up on creating a more joyful, gratifying future for yourself?
 Instead of “seizing the day” (or “taking the bull by the horns”), have you—fatalistically— become resigned to a lifetime of tedium?

-- Felt no interest in what, up till now, generated excitement or enthusiasm in you—such as a project, hobby, sport (whether as participant or observer); or getting together with a date or friends to watch a movie, listen to a concert, go to a favorite restaurant, etc.;
+- Felt no interest in what, up till now, generated excitement or enthusiasm in you—such as a project, hobby, sport (whether as participant or observer); or getting together with a date or friends;

-- Couldn’t get yourself motivated in your job or profession: were bored by all its repetitive tasks or responsibilities, with the result that just showing up for work felt like an ordeal and your performance was imperiled by your “going about your business” half-heartedly and with minimal emotional involvement;
+- Couldn’t get yourself motivated in your job or profession: were bored by all its repetitive tasks or responsibilities;

-- Wasted time by vegetating in front of the TV, playing video games, or mindlessly surfing the Internet —knowing full well that there were much better ways to occupy yourself but, feeling run-down or washed-out, unable to prevent yourself from frittering away your time;
+- Wasted time by vegetating in front of the TV, playing video games, or mindlessly surfing the Internet ;

-- Stopped exercising, but told yourself you simply weren’t up to it—along with, possibly, indulging yourself with “comfort foods” of very little nutritional value;
+- Stopped exercising, but told yourself you simply weren’t up to it;

-- Couldn’t devote, or commit, yourself to anything—for no goal, pursuit, or activity seemed worth the effort: you felt overtaken by indifference and ennui (call it a critical case of the doldrums).
+- Couldn’t devote, or commit, yourself to anything—for no goal, pursuit, or activity seemed worth the effort.

 If there’s an overarching cause for apathy, it’s probably pessimism about your future.
 And that self-defeating attitude could derive either from early childhood programming, which led you to believe that no matter how conscientiously you applied yourself, you still couldn’t succeed—or, more commonly, a series of events in your present life that left you feeling you simply couldn’t win for losing.

-So when you’ve sunk down into the deep pit of apathy, and climbing out seems far too arduous for the amount of energy at your disposal, what’s to be done? . . .
-Quite a lot, actually—though effecting such an “excavation” is generally a gradual, multi-step process.
+What’s to be done? . . .
+Quite a lot, actually—though effecting an “excavation” is generally a gradual, multi-step process.